-Practical info for a Joshua Tree day trip in summer
+Practical info for a Joshua Tree day trip

-Joshua tree National Park is in California, about 3 hours by car from Los Angeles and less than 1 hour from Palm Spring
+Joshua tree National Park is in California, about 3 hours by car from Los Angeles and less than 1 hour from Palm Spring.

 The main roads crossing the park are easily accessible by car (no special vehicle needed).
-RVs can access the park but are not allowed on some of the smaller roads leading to excursions set off points
+RVs can access the park but are not allowed on some of the smaller roads leading to excursions set off points.

 The park is served by three entrances: the Southern entrance near Cottonwood, the West entrance near Joshua Tree Town and the Western entrance (just a little farther along the same road) near Twentynine Palms.